We aim to help pupils to:

 - dip into a magazine

-To support these aims the Hallam library provides a modern study space stocked with some 20,000 books, over 60 periodicals, daily newspapers, audio books, DVDs and electronic subscriptions, along with networked computers, laptops and Kindles.
+To support these aims the Hallam library provides a modern study space stocked with some 20,000 books, over 60 periodicals, daily newspapers, audio books, DVDs and electronic subscriptions, along with networked computers and laptops.
 The facilities enable pupils to read widely, study quietly and develop information literacy skills so that they become confident, discerning users of the wide range of information resources available today.

 The library stock is continually updated to ensure that its range is both wide and of good quality, from books to web-based resources.
 Stock is selected to support the curriculum and pupils’ interests and requests; reviews in school library literature, periodicals and the media help inform these choices.